 It goes without saying that you should store your boxes strategically and with labels.
 Not only should each label show a detailed content list, but they should be numbered and stored in the order in which you want to open them.

 Storing your decorations the right way is tedious and time consuming; but, when next year rolls around, you’ll be happy to find everything organized and in perfect condition, just like Marie Kondo.
 Then, you can start the process over again.
-Happy Holidays!
+Have a Happy Holiday with Seasonal Self Storage!